Our Guide To NBR – Nitrile Rubber

-Acrylonitrile Butadiene Rubber (NBR), usually shortened to Nitrile, was developed in 1941 as the first oil resistant rubber.
-Grades with high acrylonitrile content have better oil resistance whereas low acrylonitrile content gives better low temperature flexibility and resilience.
+Acrylonitrile butadiene rubber (NBR), usually shortened to nitrile or NBR, was developed in 1941 as the first oil resistant rubber.
+NBR rubber grades with high acrylonitrile content have better oil resistance, whereas low acrylonitrile content gives better low-temperature flexibility and resilience.

-- Certain grades can be compounded with PVC to improve ageing, flame, petrol and ozone resistance.
+Certain grades of nitrile rubber can be compounded with PVC to improve ageing, flame, petrol and

-- Carboxylated grades of Nitrile (XNBR) have improved physical properties and higher temperature resistance.
+ozone resistance which combats some of the disadvantages listed above.
+Indeed, carboxylated grades of nitrile rubber (XNBR) have enhanced physical properties and higher temperature resistance.

-- Potable water (WRAS) compounds are available as well as mixes suitable for use in the food and pharmaceutical industries.
+Potable water (WRAS) compounds of NBR are available as are mixes suitable for use in the food and pharmaceutical industries.

 Low acrylonitrile materials go down to -50°C, and peroxide cured materials up to +150°C. The typical working temperature range of NBR ranges from -25°C to +100°C.

 Looking for more detailed information on the different types of rubbers and polymers we work with?
 Then check out our material guides where you can find FAQ’s and more guides like this one detailing all you need to know.
 If you are looking for rubber or polymer products get in touch with DLR Elastomer today via our contact page or via LinkedIn and we can chat over your requirements.

 Since 1895 DLR has been combining expansive knowledge of materials, their properties, and processing techniques to develop bespoke mouldings and fabrications for many industry sectors.
 Our core services include moulding rubber, rubber sheeting, Petroseals, and cast polyurethane products.
 If you have any questions about our products, our process or the materials we use get in touch today!